 If a notebook's kernel is not running, its icon is grey.

 Your instance of AI Workbench uses a shared resource pool with other BlueConic customers.
-Note that BlueConic does not share data across customers; you only share resources such as memory and computing power.
+Note that BlueConic does not share data across customers; you only share resources such as computing power.
 If your AI Workbench use cases require additional resources, let us know via firstname.lastname@example.org.
 We'll discuss your requirements and upgrade your subscription as necessary.